Dezypher/stocks-checker/README.md

 - interval - the interval this script checks the stock price in seconds
 - stock_ticker - you can change which stock this ticker is looking at (currently set to AMC)
 - alert_price - when the current price is greater than or equal to this value, the alarm will set off

+Now you apes can go about your day without having to check your stock price every damn second.